pascme05/BaseNILM/README.md

 # Dependencies
-The requirements of the BaseNILM toolkit are summarized in the requirements.txt data file.
+The requirements of the BaseNILM toolkit are summarized in the requirements.txt data file (CPU based).
 In detail, the BaseNILM toolkit was implemented using the following dependencies:
 - Python 3.8
 - Tensorflow 2.5.0
 - Keras 2.4.3